ono-midori/ono-midori.github.io/techs/zguide.md

  173010 calls/second
 ```

 Note that the client thread does a small pause before starting.
-This is to get around one of the “features” of the router socket: if you send a message with the address of a peer that’s not yet connected, the message gets discarded.
-In this example we don’t use the load balancing mechanism, so without the sleep, if the worker thread is too slow to connect, it will lose messages, making a mess of our test.
+This is to get around one of the “features” of the router socket: if you send a message with the address of a peer that's not yet connected, the message gets discarded.
+In this example we don't use the load balancing mechanism, so without the sleep, if the worker thread is too slow to connect, it will lose messages, making a mess of our test.

-As we see, round-tripping in the simplest case is 20 times slower than the asynchronous, “shove it down the pipe as fast as it’ll go” approach.
-Let’s see if we can apply this to Majordomo to make it faster.
+As we see, round-tripping in the simplest case is 20 times slower than the asynchronous, “shove it down the pipe as fast as it'll go” approach.
+Let's see if we can apply this to Majordomo to make it faster.

 First, we modify the client API to send and receive in two separate methods: